 The 8-step learning process

-According to the 4MAT Learning Cycle Model, the complete learning cycle consists of 8 steps from the four quadrants.
+According to the 4MAT Learning Styles Model, the complete learning cycle consists of 8 steps from the four quadrants.
 The model should be read clockwise, starting with:

 Quadrant 1.1: connect

 In the first quadrant, the reason why something should be learned is created, the answer to the question ‘why?’.
 This makes use of the ‘right mode’ of the brain.
 The goal is to have the learner experience it for themselves by getting them involved.
 This can be done, for example, by having the learner share his or her own experiences.
 This way the experience is stimulated by personal meaning.
 The teacher or expert who wants to convey something to others has a motivating role here and only has to guide the discussion.